 Undergraduate students who attain a grade point average of 3.50, with a minimum of 12 graded credits (Quality Hours Attempted) for a semester, are placed on the Dean’s list and receive notification on their transcript.

-If a student, through no fault of his or her own, should be unable to complete a specific program or institutional requirement, he or she may petition to utilize the directed study as a “last option.”
+If a student, through no fault of their own, should be unable to complete a specific program or institutional requirement, they may petition to utilize the directed study as a “last option.”
 Guidelines and petitions for a directed study may be obtained from the Registrar’s Office.
 A flat fee of $300 will be assessed to any directed study course.
 This course fee will be in addition to any fee assessed for the credit hours enrolled.